How Many Flock Cameras Are in New Hanover County?

 Why the county won’t just tell you

 Here’s the part worth noticing: most agencies that use Flock have a public transparency portal showing camera counts, retention, and search totals — even tiny departments.
-The office that holds New Hanover County’s contract has no portal at all; its standard Flock portal address returns a blank “no such page” error.
+For months the office that holds New Hanover County’s contract had no portal at all — then, a week before the August 17 county meeting, it launched one.
+It opened only after the records forced the issue, and it shows the Sheriff’s own searches, not the 2.98 million that include the outside agencies whose names the county still redacts.
+(We fact-checked the portal.)
 And when the county produced its search audit, it redacted the name of every searching agency and officer.
 A county that won’t publish how many cameras it runs, or who’s searching them, is telling you something.

 When the government hides the count, the public has to keep it.
 That’s what the map is for.